dirtd0g/msl/README.md

     </ul>
 <li><span style="font-weight: 400;">Additional Promotions (2-4)</span>
     <ul>
-        <li><span style="font-weight: 400;">Any promotion of a Taxi Squad player past the initail promotion will cost a fee of $ Blind Bid dollars against a teams Blind Bid Budget.</span></li>
+        <li><span style="font-weight: 400;">Any promotion of a Taxi Squad player past the initail promotion will cost a fee of $100 Blind Bid dollars against a teams Blind Bid Budget for the current season.</span></li>
         <li><span style="font-weight: 400;"> If a team does not have the available funds they will need to trade for additional funds from another team or not promote. </span></li>
     </ul>
 <li><span style="font-weight: 400;"><b>How to Promote</b></span></li>